Scholarship and Financial Aid Opportunities

 Alexander Graham Bell Scholarship

 The Alexander Graham Bell Scholarship is awarded to qualified students with moderate to profound hearing loss to continue their education on the undergraduate and graduate levels.
 Preference is given to undergraduates.
 Students must demonstrate a serious commitment to academic and career excellence.
 All fields of study are welcome.
 The scholarship award is not renewable, but it can be awarded twice, through reapplying.
-For more information, visit the Alexander Graham Bell Association for the Deaf and Hard of Hearing.
+For more information, visit the Alexander Graham Bell Association for the Deaf and Hard of Hearing website.

 AmeriGlide Achiever Scholarship